-Today, with the deepening of globalization, multilingual support for websites is no longer an option, but a key factor for enterprises to expand into international markets and enhance user experience.AnQiCMS fully considers this requirement, providing users with a flexible and powerful multilingual solution to ensure that your content can reach users worldwide and provide a friendly browsing experience in different cultural contexts.
+Today, with the deepening of globalization, multilingual support for websites is no longer an option, but a key to enterprises expanding into international markets and enhancing user experience.AnQiCMS has fully considered this requirement and provided users with a flexible and powerful multilingual solution to ensure that your content can reach users around the world and provide a friendly browsing experience in different cultural contexts.

-The core strategy of AnQiCMS for implementing multi-language functionality is to treat each language as an independent 'site' for management, and by combining translation mechanisms at the template level, as well as front-end friendly language switching features, to jointly build a complete multi-language system.This means that you can set different domain names or subdirectories for different language versions of the website, and also manage the content of each language in detail, providing visitors with convenient language switching options.
+The core strategy of AnQiCMS in implementing multilingual functionality is to treat each language as an independent "site" for management, and to build a complete multilingual system by combining template-based translation mechanisms and user-friendly language switching features.This means that you can not only set different domain names or subdirectories for different language versions of your website, but also manage the content of each language in detail and provide visitors with a convenient language switching entry.

-To build a website that supports multiple languages, you first need to start the configuration from the AnQiCMS backend management system, which mainly involves multi-site management and language package settings.
+To build a website that supports multiple languages, you first need to start configuring from the AnQiCMS backend management system, which mainly involves multi-site management and language package settings.

-In AnQiCMS, a multilingual site usually means that you need to configure an independent website instance for each language version.This multi-site management mode allows you to set up independently for different language versions of content, domains, and even themes, thus ensuring the maximum flexibility and maintainability.To start configuring multilingual sites, you first need to go to the 'Multi-site Management' feature in the AnQiCMS backend and add a new site here.www.yourdomain.comEnglish site usageen.yourdomain.com),an independent site root directory (used to store the cache and specific data of the language site), as well as the corresponding database information.So, each language site has its independent and isolated runtime environment, ensuring clear data and configuration.
+In AnQiCMS, a multilingual site usually means that you need to configure a separate website instance for each language version.This multi-site management mode allows you to independently set content for different language versions, domain names, and even theme styles, thus ensuring maximum flexibility and maintainability.To start configuring a multilingual site, you first need to enter the 'Multi-site Management' feature in the AnQiCMS backend and add a new site here.When adding a new site, you need to specify a unique domain for each language version (for example, the Chinese site useswww.yourdomain.comEnglish site usageen.yourdomain.com), a separate site root directory (used to store the cache and specific data of the language site) as well as the corresponding database information.This way, each language site has an independent and isolated running environment, ensuring clear data and configuration.

-To ensure that the system prompts and built-in texts on each language site can be displayed correctly, you can go to the "Global SettingsHere, you can choose built-in Chinese, English, or other supported language packages for the current site.Please note that the language package set here mainly affects the AnQiCMS system's backend interface, system prompt messages, and some built-in frontend component text.It does not automatically translate the articles, product descriptions, and other user-generated content you post, which need to be completed through subsequent site content management and template translation.
+To ensure that the system prompts and built-in text on each language site are displayed correctly, you can go to the "Global Settings" area of the AnQiCMS backend and find the "Default Language Package" option.Here, you can choose the built-in Chinese, English, or other supported language packs for the current site.Please note that the language package here mainly affects the backend interface, system prompts, and some built-in frontend component text of the AnQiCMS system.It will not automatically translate the articles, product descriptions, and other user-generated content you post.
+These contents need to be translated through subsequent site content management and template translation.

 Front-end implementation - Create a seamless switching experience

-To enable visitors to switch between different language versions conveniently, AnQiCMS provides a powerful{% languages %}Label.This label can automatically retrieve all the multi-language site information you have configured, including their language names, link addresses, and even corresponding emojis or icons.You can use this tag to build a dynamic language switch menu at prominent positions such as the header or footer of the website.
+To allow visitors to easily switch between different language versions, AnQiCMS provides a powerful{% languages %}The tag can automatically retrieve all the multilingual site information you have configured, including their language names, link addresses, and even corresponding emojis or icons.You can use this tag to build a dynamic language switch menu in a prominent location such as the header or footer of the website.

-In the template, by iterating over{% languages %}Tag returnswebsitesCollection, you can easily create a link for each language site.
-Eachitemwill include such asitem.Link(pointing to the URL of the language site),item.LanguageName(Language name, such as “Simplified Chinese”, “English”)、item.LanguageEmojioritem.LanguageIcon(Fields for displaying language flags or symbols) etc., convenient for you to customize the style of the switch button.
+In the template, by looping through{% languages %}the tags returned bywebsitesSet, you can easily create a link for each language site.
+Eachitemwill include such asitem.Link(pointing to the URL of the language site),item.LanguageName(Language name, such as "Simplified Chinese", "English"),item.LanguageEmojioritem.LanguageIcon(Fields for displaying language flags or symbols) etc., making it convenient for you to customize the style of the toggle button.

-For example, a simple switch code may look like this:
+For example, a simple switch code might look like this:

 <span>切换语言:</span>